thalescastro98/bank-simulator/README.md

 ## Description

-Aiming to become a back-end developer and test my skills, I developed this API that simulates a bank in a simplified way, where an administrator can manipulate user's accounts to check their balance and make deposits, withdraws and transfers.
+This API simulates a bank in a simplified way, where an administrator can manipulate user's accounts to check their balance and make deposits, withdraws and transfers.
 It is possible to register new users and new administrators.
 Also, you must be an administrator to access all endpoints.

 ## Knowledge applied to API